World’s tiniest library could be key to saving millions of cattle

 Disease symptoms may appear several days to months following infection, so traditional methods of pastoralism and moving cattle over long distances can contribute to its spread.
 Although a vaccine is available, it has limited efficacy, and sometimes causes severe side effects which can make pastoralists reluctant to use it.

 Mmm are part of a class of bacteria called mollicutes.
 In addition to lacking a cell wall—usually a widespread feature of bacteria—mollicutes have especially small genomes, by bacterial standards.
-This is why scientists once chose a member of the Mycoplasma bacteria family to be assembled from components in 2008, as the world’s very first ‘synthetic organism’.
+This is why scientists once chose a Mycoplasma member to be assembled from components in 2008, as the world’s very first ‘synthetic organism’.

 A tiny genome still hides an immense complexity.
 But it also opens up possibilities for a notable research approach currently being conducted at ILRI.